LI's Brannigan headed to Paralympics to defend gold medal

 Like all athletes who were looking toward 2020 as their next chance to shine on the world's biggest stage, Brannigan was disappointed when the Games were postponed a year because of the COVID-19 pandemic.
 The goalposts, which he had been looking toward since he finished running in Rio, had been moved.

-"I was sad that they moved it for another year," Brannigan said Thursday from Colorado Springs, where he is training for the next month.
+"I was sad that they moved it for another year," Brannigan said recently from Colorado Springs, where he is training for the next month.
 "I was in really good shape last year."

 But it was more than the Paralympics for Brannigan.
 Suddenly, the thing he loved the most – racing – was gone.
 Brannigan was left with nothing imminent to prepare for, nothing to look forward to.